 The execution of this program requires frequent training to ensure everyone knows what they are to do, and how they are to do it.
 Training and documenting training is essential to achieving our objective.

 Compliance with the appropriate Food Safety practices and procedures can only be confirmed through audits performed by a qualified, independent auditor.
 As with documentation, if it cannot be audited, there cannot be compliance.

 Certain elements of the Food Safety Program require physical testing of water, soil, or product.
 Product/Soil testing is only done as needed per Risk Assessment.
 Water testing is done at least annually/bi-annually or as needed.
-Once the testing criteria has been established within the Program, the Grower or Operator must take responsibility for carrying out the testing consistently.
+Once the testing criteria have been established within the Program, the Grower or Operator must take responsibility for carrying out the testing consistently.

 The product maintains identity throughout our system and can be tracked from the field to the retailer.
 We maintain clear standardized records that can be used to enhance the ability to follow the movement and traceability of products.
 Labeling includes identification of the grower, ranch, field/block location, harvest crew, and date/time of harvesting/packing.
-Documents including invoices, inventory records, bill of lading, and shipping/receiving records are all used to track our product through the supply chain.
+Documents including invoices, inventory records, bills of lading, and shipping/receiving records are all used to track our product through the supply chain.

-We take pride in our growers, retailers, and customers, knowing the security of our fruits & vegetables meet the food safety standards of tomorrow, today.
+We take pride in our growers, retailers, and customers, knowing the security of our fruits & vegetables meets the food safety standards of tomorrow, today.